 We argue that this affects how parties can shift their policy positions and how voters perceive party policy positions on the left-right scale.
 In addition to policy change on individual issues, parties and candidates can change their overall position by increasing their emphasis on certain opinions within an issue dimension.
 Moreover, we analyze the extent to which party policy positions on each subdimension influence party placements on the left-right dimension, and whether the importance of each subdimension depends on the salience of that subdimension to a party, voters, and the party system in general.

-‘It sounds like they’re moving: understanding and modelling emphasis-based policy change’ (with Markus Wagner, forthcoming in Political Science Research and Methods)
+‘It sounds like they are moving: understanding and modelling emphasis-based policy change’ (with Markus Wagner, forthcoming in Political Science Research and Methods)

-‘How voters map party policy positions on the left-right scale’ (with Markus Wagner, under review)
+‘How voters map party policy positions on the left-right scale’ (with Markus Wagner, forthcoming in Party Politics)

 ‘Changing voter perceptions of party positions’ (with Heiko Giebler & Markus Wagner)